 A New Focus on Accountability

-Increasingly, higher education boards are being asked to focus on accountability, both for themselves and holding administration accountable.
+Increasingly, higher education boards are being asked to focus on accountability, both for themselves and for holding administration accountable.
 Effective boards focus on these areas:

 - Reviewing and adopting (or reaffirming) the institution’s mission, vision, and policies.